 Floating floors are flexible.
 They accommodate any movement and pressure and spread out evenly to reduce gaps and cracks.
 When installing there is usually a gap left between the walls and the floating floor to allow expansion of the timber boards.
 The gap is usually covered with skirting boards or mouldings.

-Floating timber floors are affordable and a cheaper option compared to structural timber floor.
+Floating timber floors are affordable and a cheaper option compared to structural timber floors.
 They are easier to install and you can even do it by yourself.

-Тhere are two types of floating timber floors – real floors and imitation of timber floating floors.
-Real timber floating floors are made from attaching layers of hard and soft wood to a fibreboards substrate.
-The timber floor can be sanded if you want to achieve different look but this can only be done limited times as the layer of real wood is thin and you can remove it if you sand it over and over again.
+There are two types of floating timber floors – real floors and imitation of timber floating floors.
+Real timber floating floors are made from attaching layers of hard and softwood to a fibreboards substrate.
+The timber floor can be sanded if you want to achieve a different look but this can only be done limited times as the layer of real wood is thin and you can remove it if you sand it over and over again.

 The imitation of a floating timber floor is made from a laminate attached to a substrate.
-The laminate is designed and printed to look like timber, but without the wooden maintenance issues.
+The laminate is designed and printed to look like timber, but without maintenance issues.